Gamer Centered Entertainment

 Suitable venues could be privately owned conference centers, scout camps or resorts.
-We do not recommend schools or national/public parks for commercial operations.

 If your preferred venue already has a history of renting their facilities to groups this is a good start.
 Find out if the venue is available for use on the weekends.
 Since we are an entertainment business our peak periods are Friday afternoon, Saturday and Sunday.

 Phone and ask for the Facilities Hire Manager, ask if it is a convenient time to talk, explain briefly what you do.

 Here’s an example:“Hi, my name is XX [your name], I am the Events Co-ordinator [or whatever you have chosen as a position title] at XXX [your business name].
 We run interactive team games for entertainment (outdoor laser tag).
 I am expanding into this area, and I was wondering if you hire out your facilities to groups such as mine to run team events?”

 If they say no, fine, move onto your next option.